 Purchased an Xbox 360 power supply at the thrift shop for a few dollars.
 It has a relatively powerful 14.2A 12V output.
-Found out there are 3 versions (16.5A, 14.2A, and 12A) and others have converted them to power supply use.
+It is basically a computer power supply in a portable ruggedized kid-proof casing.
+For the Xbox 360 there are 3 versions: 16.5, 14.2, and 12.1 amp.
+Others have reported converting them to general 12V power supply use.

-Cut the factory dc plug and connect the red and blue wires together to switch the supply on when it's pluged into ac power.
-You can wire them together permanently or even switch it electronically and have a remotely controlable dc power supply.
+First step was to cut the factory dc plug off.
+When you plug the power supply into AC power you will get an orange LED.
+To enable the 12V output connect the red and blue wires together (the LED will change to green).
+You can wire them together permanently or even switch it electronically and have a remotely controllable dc power supply.

 The voltage is a bit low @ 12.2V, but is acceptable and does not drop too much under load.
 As far as noise it is surely not in the same league as a proper (much more expensive) power supply.
 However, I have tested it briefly on the HF bands and was still receiving quite a few signals.
-It's definitely superior to other cheap 12V transformers and chargers I have tested.
-Should work great for VHF+ use but not ideal for 24/7/365 application, as it wasn't designed with extended continous use in mind and there is a variable speed internal fan which would probably fail after some time.
-Still, considering the cost, it makes a decent portable or spare/beater power supply
+It's definitely superior to other low-cost switching power supplies and 12V chargers I have tested.
+Should work great for VHF and above.
+May not be ideal for 24/7/365 application, there is a variable speed internal fan which would probably fail after some time.
+Still, considering the cost, it makes a decent portable or spare/beater 12V power supply.